-Others will tell you that to get the freedom, you have to own your business.
+Others will tell you that to get the freedom, you have to own a “business.”

-That’s B.S.
 Whatever you do today, that’s your business.
 You do not work for someone, you are providing someone the services of your business.
-That’s entrepreneurial thinking.

 When you have that thinking, you know that you have the freedom to run your business the way you want.

 Before you look for new talents and skills to develop, take account of what you already have.

 Whatever comes naturally to you is easier to develop.
 Your natural talents and ability are your sign posts to your calling, to your passion.

 A book can teach you 100 competencies of entrepreneurs.
 You can read all 100 of these competencies when you have that much time to waste.

 Spend most of your time developing what you already have.